 - Hip, hamstrings, iliotibial band and claves stretching

 - Taping of knee

 Treatment needs to be individualized.

-Surgery may be considered when patient does not improve on non operative treatment and consist of procedure that address the cause.
-For example, lateral release is done for muscle imbalance.
+Surgery may be considered when the patient does not improve on nonoperative treatment and consist of procedure that addresses the cause.
+For example, the lateral release is done for muscle imbalance.
 Arthroscopic procedures may be done for joint pathologies.